xpika/dockgo/README.md

 # dockutil

-# consice way to spin up instances
+consice way to spin up your own docker instances
-# steps

 1. create directory with the same name you want for image and container
 2. create Dockerfile with bash entrypoint